| -------------

 Our hosting plans are a bit more expensive

-because then we don't need to overload our servers with customers
+so that we don't need to overload our servers with customers

 available resources